Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEConnect.rst

 NA

-.. note :: “BLEConnect.h” must be included to use the class function.
+.. note :: "BLEConnect.h" must be included to use the class function.

 **BLEConnect::getConnAddr**
 ---------------------------